-- Falsifying Records and Official Documents: Forging signatures or falsifying information on official academic documents such as forms, petitions, signing into courses under a false name/identity, letters of permission, or any other official internal or external document. - Any offense designated by the merits of an individual case as cause for immediate dismissal will be assigned as such.
+- Falsifying Records and Official Documents: Forging signatures or falsifying information on official academic documents such as forms, petitions, signing into courses under a false name/identity, letters of permission, or any other official internal or external document. - Academic Misconduct in Testing: Taking pictures of an exam, sharing exam questions, being in possession of photos of the exam questions, even if not used; distributing exams or accepting exams from others. - Any offense designated by the merits of an individual case as cause for immediate dismissal will be assigned as such.